 Inventor of the modern macaron, Ladurée has existed since 1862.
 It was one of the first Parisian tea salons and today Ladurée salons are established all over the world: they can be found in the United States as well as in Russia.
 Another particularity of Ladurée macarons is to offer cupcakes colored in pastel tones indicating their flavor.
 The pastry chef Pierre Hermé, nicknamed king of the macaron, is at the origin of the revisited macaron.
 While perpetuating the tradition, its famous Ispahan macaron biscuit made of cream with rose petals, whole raspberries and lychees, has become a staple of luxury pastry, with its different flavors.
 Pierre Hermé was crowned best pastry chef in the world in 2016 by the World’s 50 Best Restaurants and he has 47 stores in 12 countries.

 The recipe for making chocolate macarons

 To make the shell of the macarons, take the following ingredients:

 - 30 grams of cocoa

 - 90 grams of sugar

 Here is the list of ingredients needed to make the ganache:

 - 130 grams of dark chocolate

-The macaroon is also very popular abroad.
-In Switzerland, for example, Zurich macaroons are made with 2 almond meringue shells filled with buttercream.
-In Japan, the macaron is mainly present in the world of fashion and cosmetics: it is mainly found visually on phone cases or on fashion accessories.
-In South Korea, the “Makarong” is a macaron decorated with powder and green tea leaves.
-In Tunisia, the macaroon is the equivalent of the petit four and it is served during family celebrations.
+The small French cake is also very popular abroad.
+In Switzerland, for example, Zurich macarons are made with 2 almond meringue shells filled with buttercream.
+In Japan, the cake is mainly present in the world of fashion and cosmetics: it is mainly found visually on phone cases or on fashion accessories.
+In South Korea, the “Makarong” is a cake decorated with powder and green tea leaves.
+In Tunisia, the small French cake is the equivalent of the petit four and it is served during family celebrations.